 Students will learn map reading and compass navigation skills while out on the land.
 After an introduction to using a map and compass, students will complete an orienteering course working in small groups.
 During this program, students will learn to recognize map symbols, learn how to measure distances on a map, and learn how to take and follow a bearing using a compass.
 Hiking Trail: wide carriageways and field paths, 1-mile/easy.

 Grades 5 and up will hike through three distinctly different environments, enjoying the unique natural features of each.
 Students participate in a recreational rock scramble with the goal of summiting Bonticou Crag.
 Rock scrambling includes hiking on ever-changing angles of rock surfaces while gaining elevation.
 Students learn how to move their bodies smoothly as they transition from one balance point to the next.
 From atop the Crag, 360º views of the Hudson Valley reward students for their efforts.
 This is a 3 mile round-trip hike with some moderate-to-strenuous uphill sections.

 Field studies are offered in the fall (late September through early November) and in the spring (late April through early June) on weekdays only.
 Scheduling operates on a first-come, first-served basis.

 All field studies are led by Mohonk Preserve educators, are 3.5 hours in length, and include a break for lunch.
-The class size maximum is 30 including faculty, students, and chaperones.
-A minimum adult:child ratio of 1:8 is required.
+We can accommodate up two classes per day (program dependent) with a size maximum of 30 per class including faculty, students, and chaperones.
+A minimum adult:student ratio of 1:8 is required.
 The program fee is $195.
-Refunds are available if cancellation is made no less than 48 hours prior to the date of your visit, minus a $25 processing fee.